pparthiv/Premier-League-22-23-Forwards-Stats/README.md

 pip install numpy
 pip install tqdm
 ```
 ## Running the Scripts

+To run the program go through the following steps.

 ### setup.py
 Run the setup.py to update the player table to the latest version.
 The downloading time depends on the internet speed and may take longer on slower speeds.